RealTimeLogic/LSP-Examples/Light-Dashboard/README.md

 7. The "LSP page function" renders the page specific content (the HTML fragment)
 8. The compressed dynamically generated HTML is sent to the client (the browser)

+#### CMS Server-Side Routing
+Server-side routing is the process by which a web server handles incoming HTTP requests, determining the appropriate resource or action based on the URL path.
+In the CMS, the cmsfunc() function, located in [cms.lua](www/.lua/cms.lua), checks whether the requested URL exists in menu.json.
+If a match is found, the URL is mapped to an HTML fragment file, which is then included in the template file.
+The HTML fragment file can contain either static HTML or LSP, allowing for further request routing when needed.

+#### JavaScript Powered HTMX Version
 The [HTMX](https://makoserver.net/articles/How-to-Build-an-Interactive-Dashboard-App#htmx) version, when detecting an HTMX request, directly sends the HTML page fragment.
 Thus the sequence is 1,2,3, call lspPage directly, and send the compressed fragment to the client.

 ## Authentication